ProfessionalWiki/chameleon/docs/variables.md

 ## SCSS Variables

-This is the list of all SCSS variables defined in the various style files used by the Chameleon skin. (although not all of the variables are actually used).
+This is the list of all SCSS variables defined in the various style files used by the Chameleon skin (although not all of the variables are actually used).

 These variables may be modified to change the look of your wiki.
 However, you should __not__ modify the style files of the Bootstrap framework or the